 In addition to settlement permits, the Federal Ministry of the Interior issues temporary residence permits to persons who have obtained the right to enter for study, for temporary work and business purposes including services mobility (GATS mode 4) or on humanitarian grounds.
-In the course of 2012, all in all 8,500 temporary residence permits were issued for the first time - 1.6% more than a year ago, and 15,800 were extended - about as many as 2011.
+In the course of 2013, all in all 8,600 temporary residence permits were issued for the first time - about as many as in 2012 - and 16,500 were extended - slightly more than in 2012.